In this post you’ll find analyzed the Lincoln Electric Handy Core.

 Lincoln Electric doesn’t claim this welder will weld 3/16th or 1/4 inch and should you want to with this welder you will need the skills to prepare your joint by beveling and you will also need to make multiple passes.

-Powering the Handy Core At Home
+Powering The Handy Core At Home

-You will need a minimum of a 20 Amp fused outlet if you don't want to keep tripping your fuses.
+You’ll need a minimum of a 20 Amp fused outlet if you don’t want to keep tripping your fuses.
 And that outlet needs to provide a good ground connection.
 Successful welding demands a good ground to work.

 The Handy Core is a 115 volt welder and comes with a normal 3 pin plug.
 Ensure there is nothing else powered on and working on that circuit if you want to run the welder at its maximum amperage.